Can you locate your nearest 24-hour clinic or after-hours family doctor? Keep this list of 24-hour GPs handy!

-- KKH is the largest women and children’s hospital on the island.
-Their emergency service is excellent, but the average wait stated is *four hours*, even longer if you’re triaged and your case isn’t as urgent as others.
+- KKH is the largest women’s and children’s hospital on the island.
+Its emergency service is excellent, but the average wait stated is *four hours* – even longer if you’re triaged and your case isn’t as urgent as others.
 So know your alternatives!

 Thompson Medical Centre (as well as emergency, there’s a 24-hour family clinic)

 Mount Elizabeth Novena (A&E and a 24-hour on-call paediatrician)

 24-hour family clinics in the north of Singapore